Tushar-Mishra999/Neumorphic_Button/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
 # Neumorphic Button
-Neumorphic Button lets you create Neumorphic Button that can be used throughout your Flutter app.
+Neumorphic Button lets you create Neumorphic Button with a number of customizable features that can be used throughout your Flutter app.

 ## Installation
 1. Add the latest version of package to your pubspec.yaml